Degenerative Disc Disease

 What is degenerative disc disease?

 Degenerative disc disease essentially refers to at least one disc in the spine that is compromised.
 “Compromised” may mean worn, lacking disc space, inflamed, or otherwise damaged.
-This damage can result in pain.
-Although that may sound frightening, it’s actually a fairly common condition: It affects as many as 30% of all Americans.
+This damage can result in pain among other symptoms.

 Dr. Joe Piché and Dr. Lea Piché will use a multi-faceted approach to determine whether you might be suffering from degenerative disc disease.
-They’ll go over your complete medical history with you, examine your spinal alignment, and observe your posture and gait (how you walk).
+They’ll go over your complete health history with you, examine your spinal alignment, and observe your posture and gait (how you walk), as well as neurological assessments.
 In some cases, he may also order an X-ray or MRI to get a better look at the structures impacting your spinal health.

-Once he identifies the condition you’re suffering from, a treatment plan will be developed to get you back to health as quickly as possible.
+Once he identifies the condition you’re suffering from, a care plan will be developed to get you back to health as quickly as possible.

 There are several things Dr. Joe Piché and Dr. Lea Piché can do to treat the symptoms of degenerative disc disease, including:

-The best treatment for you depends on the specific circumstances of your condition.
+The best care for you depends on the specific circumstances of your condition.